Goals and Objectives

 SOCIAL AND PSYCHOLOGICAL GOALS

-St. Dunstan School seeks to assist each student in developing a sense of self worth, in becoming more aware of the dignity of others, and in acquiring a sense of responsibility to society.
+St. Dunstan Catholic School assists each student in developing a sense of self worth, in becoming more aware of the dignity of others, and in acquiring a sense of responsibility to society.

 We strive to: